 - Engine timing needs correction.

-Again, take a look through the possible reasons when and why your mower is backfiring and try the recommendations to see if one of them solves the problem.
+Again, take a look through the possible reasons why your mower is backfiring and try the recommendations to see if one of them solves the problem.
 If none of those work, then it’s time to call a technician or service center to prevent damage to any components or the exhaust system itself.